jaggli/zsh-functions/README.md

 **Features:**

-- Lists both local and remote branches
+- Lists local branches first, then remote branches (separated by a visual spacer)
 - Interactive selection with fzf
 - Live preview showing latest commit info and history
 - Automatically switches to selected branch